The Bankrate promise

 2. Choose a beneficiary

 This will likely be your child — but remember, you can change the beneficiary at any time without penalty.
 You will need the beneficiary’s date of birth and Social Security number.
-Since most plans have age-based options, meaning they have a target-allocated fund that reallocates based on a child’s age, it’s best to open an individual account for each child.
+Since most plans have age-based options, meaning they have a target-date fund that reallocates investments based on a child’s age, it’s best to open an individual account for each child.

 3. Open the account